JakeR27/vscode-relative-line-numbers/README.md

 __Relative Line Numbers: Enable__ (`extension.relativeLineNumbersEnable`) - turn relative line numbering back on.

 Use `Control+Shift+P` to open the command palette and run the commands.

+## Current Limitations ##
+The max line number is 99, this is due to a small technical limitation that will be fixed soon

 ## Source ##
 This repo is a fork of the following